|

 If you are lucky enough to have a walk in closet, I recommend hanging one of these racks anywhere you have blank wall space.
 It can be stretched out wide (shown above) or pushed inward to make it narrow and tall.
 If you don’t have a lot of long necklaces to store, there are tons of other ways to use the extra hooks:

 If pounding random nails into your walls seems off putting, fret not.
-You can use clear Command Hooks!
-Or shop around for a stylish alternative; they are available to suit almost every style of decor.
+You can also use clear mini Command hooks!

 I use this pretty display piece at the back of my jewelry station.
 There are many DIY tutorials on how to make your own.
 Poke around Pinterest a little to get more ideas that will meet your needs.